AdamTest24/BP3_Assignment_Template/README.md

 Time:          **14-15:00 BST**

-Note: A recording of this lesson's Live Lecture (Basic Python 1 - Variables, Types, Operations and Conditional Statements) will be posted on the [Discussion Forum](https://github.com/orgs/L2D-July2024-Part-I/discussions), shortly after it has been streamed.
+Note: A recording of this lesson's Live Lecture (Basic Python 3 - Iterations) will be posted on the [Discussion Forum](https://github.com/orgs/L2D-July2024-Part-I/discussions), shortly after it has been streamed.

 For future reference, [this playlist](https://www.youtube.com/playlist?list=PLTRx90_S7dFu7HczH-bhHC1kh8OmEhL3V) will populate with our lecture recordings, which will be edited and uploaded, shortly after the live broadcast ends; this is for unlimited subsequent review and self-study, as required.